 .@PrettyBadTweets Worry not.
 When thinking CP2077, think nothing less than TW3 — huge single player, open world, story-driven RPG.
 No hidden catch, you get what you pay for — no bullshit, just honest gaming like with Wild Hunt.
 We leave greed to others.— CD PROJEKT RED (@CDPROJEKTRED) November 19, 2017

-It’s not the only time that CD Projekt Red has lifted the veil on its upcoming project, either.
 According to the developers, Cyberpunk 2077 will be considerably ‘wider’ than The Witcher 3, offering a range of environments to explore, treasures to find, unique quests and NPCs, and it sounds like there will be a lot of violence too.

-It’s said that the player will be able to obtain and level up a series of skills, abilities and enhancements to improve gameplay and add new mechanics.
+The player will be able to obtain and level up a series of skills, abilities and enhancements to improve gameplay and add new mechanics.
 This can include, for example, the ability to communicate with the NPC residents of Night City using Braindance, a handy digital recording device.

 Speaking at Pareto Securities’ Gaming Seminar, CD Projekt RED CEO Adam Kicinski claimed that Cyberpunk 2077 “is our new Witcher 3, but even more ambitious.”